rpinaa/spa-architecture-angular-domain/README.md

-# public-overview-frontend
+# spa-architecture-angular-domain
-SPA Architecture, using Angular and Domain layer to complete all business rules of Squint Overview
+SPA Architecture, using Angular and Domain layer

 ## Requirements